slodge/learning-play-audit/cdk-stacks/README.md

 The LtL Survey consists of:

 - Backend
-  - A DominoDB table of survey responses.
+  - A DynamoDB table of survey responses.
 Each item contains some indexing fields, the survey response in JSON format, and keys to photos submitted as part of the survey response
   - An S3 bucket containing the uploaded photos undexed above.
 The objects have keys `/surveys/[SURVEY UUID]/photos/[PHOTO UUID]`
   - Lambda functions for the survey client to [add](resources/addSurveyLambda) and [confirm](resources/confirmSurveyLambda) survey upload.
   - API Gateway wrapper for these lambda functions.